CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/ostrava-site/index.md

 The list of deployed services is available in [Modules overview](./openstack-modules.md).

-## Other techical info specific for this site
+## Other Techical Info Specific for This Site

  * [List of flavors](./flavors.md)
  * [How to get access](./get-access.md)